-If you do not qualify to exclude possession income on your U.S. return, mail your return to the address shown in the Form 1040 instructions for the possession or state in which you reside.
+If you are not in either of the above categories, send your return to the address shown in the Form 1040 instructions for the possession or state in which you reside.

 Special Rules for Completing Your U.S. Tax Return